ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/codebuild.md

 ## Create a CodeBuild project

 Head over to [CodeBuild](https://aws.amazon.com/codebuild/) in the AWS Console.
-CodeBuild uses a file describing what to do when a build is started, buildspec.yml by default.
+CodeBuild uses a file describing what to do when a build is started, `buildspec.yml` by default.

-One way to get started is to create a buildspec.yml file and add it to the GitHub repository.
-CodeBuild will look for it at the top of the directory structure, but more to come on the buildspec in the sections below.
+One way to get started is to create a `buildspec.yml` file and add it to the GitHub repository.
+CodeBuild will look for it at the top of the directory structure, but more to come on the `buildspec.yml` in the sections below.

 Open CodeBuild in the AWS Console and create a new CodeBuild project.
 Use the "Create project" button on the upper right of the page.